Space colonization: Planetary protection and risk of contamination

 Agencies conducting interplanetary missions are guided by COSPAR's planetary protection policies, to have at most 300,000 spores on the exterior of the craft—and more thoroughly sterilized if they contact "special regions" containing water, or it could contaminate life-detection experiments or the planet itself.

 It is impossible to sterilize human missions to this level, as humans are host to typically a hundred trillion microorganisms of thousands of species of the human microbiome, and these cannot be removed while preserving the life of the human.
 Containment seems the only option, but it is a major challenge in the event of a hard landing (i.e. crash).
 There have been several planetary workshops on this issue, but with no final guidelines yet for a way forward.
 Human explorers could also inadvertently contaminate Earth if they return to the planet while carrying extraterrestrial microorganisms.

-Challenges to overcome
+Challenges

 Colonization beyond the Earth involves overcoming a number of difficult challenges.

 Distance from Earth

 The outer planets are much farther from Earth than the inner planets, and would therefore be harder and more time-consuming to reach.
 In addition, return voyages may well be prohibitive considering the time and distance.
-Even communication with Earth would be slow, with delays of 4 - 24 minutes for a message to Mars, and 35 - 52 minutes to Jupiter and its moons.
+Even communication with Earth would be slow, with delays of 4–24 minutes for a message to Mars, and 35–52 minutes to Jupiter and its moons.